113ll3/Ibmclouddocscli/reference/ibmcloud/cli_dns.md

 ```
 ibmcloud sl dns record-list ibm.com --record elasticsearch --type A --ttl 900
 ```
+{: codeblock}

-This command lists all A records under zone: ibm.com,filtered by host is elasticsearch and ttl is 900 seconds.
+This command lists all A records under the zone: ibm.com, and filters by host, elasticsearch, and ttl is 900 seconds.

 ## ibmcloud sl dns record-remove
 {: #sl_dns_record_remove}

-Remove resource record from a zone.
+Remove resource record from a zone:
 ```
 ibmcloud sl dns record-remove RECORD_ID
 ```